delFaa/Docker-Workshop/Deployment/README.md

 application with Docker and how it makes the setup an easier task.
 For that the attendees should quickly develop a small app with the help of their newly created development environment.
-Then the best would be to have both a manual deployment on a local server and another one on a service such as Heroku.
+Then the best would be to have both a manual deployment on a local server or machine.

 Of course there are other and more automated way but those should be discovered by the attendees if they like the ops side of things, a topic for another